abertschi/graalphp/README.md

 </p>

 - Benchmarks: [./results.md/](./results.md/)
-This project was launched as a undergraduate thesis at ETH Zurich.
+This project was launched as an undergraduate thesis at ETH Zurich.

 ### Build and Run
 For a container image with development and benchmark dependencies see